-In the case of international students who are subject to Home Office requirements, action will also be initiated following failure to attend a termly re-registration session
+In the case of international students who are subject to Home Office requirements, action will also be initiated following failure to attend a termly re-registration session.

-- 11.2 Where an international student has overstayed but is in a position to successfully extend their immigration permission within 14 calendar days of the overstay the International Office will consult the student's Programme Leader and the Programmes Management team.
+11.2 Where an international student has overstayed but is in a position to successfully extend their immigration permission within 14 calendar days of the overstay the International Office will consult the student's Programme Leader and the Student Records Operations Team.
 If appropriate they will agree a temporary suspension of studies.
-A new Certificate of Acceptance of Studies (CAS) will then be issued, in accordance with University CAS Policy. - 11.3 Transfer.
-The University is required to report transfer of Programmes of Tier 4 students to the Home Office.
-If a Tier 4 student is moving up or down the Regulated Qualification Framework and to a different Programme, this would usually lead to withdrawal of immigration sponsorship by the University and the Tier 4 students would be required to submit a new application to the University's Recruitment and Admissions team.
-For more information, refer to the Your Visa, Your Responsibility guide and the University's CAS Policy. - 11.4 Suspension.
-The University is required to report a suspension of Programme by a Tier 4 student to the Home Office.
+A new Certificate of Acceptance of Studies (CAS) will then be issued, in accordance with University CAS Policy.

+11.3 Transfer.
+The University is required to report transfer of Programmes of Tier 4 or Student Visa students to the Home Office.
+If a Tier 4 or Student Visa student is moving up or down the Regulated Qualification Framework and to a different Programme, this would usually lead to withdrawal of immigration sponsorship by the University and the Tier 4 or Student Visa students would be required to submit a new application to the University's Recruitment and Admissions team.
+For more information, refer to the Your Visa, Your Responsibility guide and the University's CAS Policy.

+11.4 Suspension.
+The University is required to report a suspension of Programme by a Tier 4 or Student Visa student to the Home Office.
 This would usually lead to withdrawal of immigration sponsorship by the University and affect their stay in the UK.
-For more information refer to the Your Visa, Your Responsibility guide. - 11.5 Withdrawal.
-The University is required to report a withdrawal of Programme by a Tier 4 student to the Home Office.
+For more information refer to the Your Visa, Your Responsibility guide.

+11.5 Withdrawal.
+The University is required to report a withdrawal of Programme by a Tier 4 or Student Visa student to the Home Office.
 This would usually lead to withdrawal of immigration sponsorship by the University and affect their stay in the UK.
 For more information, refer to the Your Visa, Your Responsibility guide.